New Rochelle, New York

 CLUBS & ORGANIZATIONS

 Iona University’s more than 80 clubs and organizations include Greek letter fraternities and sororities, media organizations, club sports, diversity clubs, special interest, and academic clubs.

 DIVERSITY & MULTICULTURALISM

-Iona College’s Diversity Committee provides programs, support and resources in order to enhance a diversity-positive campus community.
+Iona University’s Diversity Committee provides programs, support and resources in order to enhance a diversity-positive campus community.
 The committee engages students in topics that are of particular interest to them, establishing programs that assess issues such as race and ethnicity, gender, sexual orientation, spiritual identify, offensive language and symbols, and students with disabilities.

-Iona is a private, comprehensive, four-year Catholic college located on more than 45 scenic acres in New Rochelle, N.Y., just 20 miles north of Midtown Manhattan.
+Iona is a private, comprehensive, four-year Catholic university located on more than 45 scenic acres in New Rochelle, N.Y., just 20 miles north of Midtown Manhattan.
 New York City offers students exposure to world-class internships and career opportunities and is easily accessible from campus through the nearby Metro North train station.
 Students at Iona are also able to access other nearby cities including Stamford and Newark.

 Take a Virtual Tour here.

 See Iona’s Visitor’s Guide here.